Mexico nabs son of drug lord ‘El Chapo’ before Biden visit

 Sandoval said Guzmán was a leader of a Sinaloa faction he called “los menores” or “the juniors,” who are also known as “los Chapitos,” for the sons of El Chapo.

-Other “little Chapos” includes two of his brothers — Iván Archivaldo Guzmán and Jesús Alfredo Guzmán — who are believed to have been running cartel operations together with Ismael “El Mayo” Zambada.
+Other “little Chapos” include two of his brothers — Iván Archivaldo Guzmán and Jesús Alfredo Guzmán — who are believed to have been running cartel operations together with Ismael “El Mayo” Zambada.

 The Chapitos have been taking greater control in the cartel because Zambada was in poor health and isolated in the mountains, Vigil said.
 “The Chapitos know that if el Mayo dies, (the cartel) is going to break apart if they don’t have control.”